RussBaz/DomainQ/README.md

 }
 ```
 ## Changelog
-### 2.0.0 - xx.xx.2021
+### 2.0.0 - 25.08.2021
 * Breaking Changes - interfaces and signatures of existing functions were changed
 * Updated BoundedMb put/take functions to receive timeout options as a parameter
 * Updated SVar read function to receive timeout options as a parameter
-* Major Bug fixed and tests adjusted - queue count was not properly tracked
+* Major Bug fixed and tests adjusted - queue capacityt was not properly tracked
 ### 1.1.0 - 16.08.2021
 * Quality of life improvements to SVar
     * New function `ignoreFill` which automatically discards the result of `tryFill`